 Back to top

-The principal distinctions between the BA and BS programs are enrollment in faculty-supervised research and additional elective neuroscience courses.
+The principal distinctions between the BA and BS programs are enrollment in experimental or scholarly research and additional elective neuroscience courses.

 Students are encouraged to seek out laboratory experiences in their first and second years but are only able to enroll in the research elective thesis course in the third and fourth.
 For more information on finding a research mentor, click here.